 “It simply means that fewer than four justices determined that the circumstances of the decision of the lower court warrant a review by the Supreme Court,” the LII website explains.

-Lisa Jo Chamberlin is currently incarcerated at the Central Mississippi Correctional Max Unit.
+Lisa Jo Chamberlin is currently on Mississippi Death Row

 - Why Is Lisa Jo Chamberlin On Death Row

-Lisa Jo Chamberlin was sentenced to death for the murders of two people who she and her boyfriend believed were going to the police regarding their drug dealing
+Lisa Jo Chamberlin was sentenced to death for the murders of two people she believed were talking to the police about her